 Saving for retirement is no simple task.
 Not only is it increasingly difficult for Americans to put enough money away for a comfortable future, but it can be confusing to navigate the many savings vehicles available.

 For individuals working at small businesses, a SIMPLE 401(k) could be a great tool to help save for retirement.

 What is a SIMPLE 401(k)?

 “Savings incentive match plan for employees,” or SIMPLE 401(k) plans are intended to be cost-effective retirement plans offered to small businesses with 100 employees or less.
 With the plans, employer contributions are limited to either a dollar-for-dollar matching contribution, up to 3 percent of pay; or a non-elective contribution of 2 percent of pay for each eligible employee.
 No other employer contributions can be made to a SIMPLE 401(k) plan.

 Taking advantage of employer contributions can be a great way to help individuals boost retirement savings.
 Additionally, SIMPLE 401(k)s offer safe harbor contributions, meaning employers are required to make fully vested contributions, regardless of the employee contributing or not.

 How a SIMPLE 401(k) plan works

-A SIMPLE 401(k) plan is very similar in how it works to a traditional 401(k) plan in that it allows employees to defer compensation now to help fund retirement later.
+A SIMPLE 401(k) plan is very similar to how a traditional 401(k) plan works in that it allows employees to defer compensation on a pre-tax basis now to help fund retirement later.
 Assets contributed to the plan are able to be invested and grow tax free until you begin making withdrawals during retirement.

 Who does a SIMPLE 401(k) apply to?